torque-xtr/Polar-climate/README.md

 # Polar-climate
 Polar ice and weather data analysis

+Uses functions contained in math-custom repository; download files to a separate folder and specify it in sys.path before math_custom import.

 Python code used to search for past tipping points in Arctic climate and to determine if Arctic warming has slowed down.

 -Download weather and ice data from web archives